LeonMike/rbtools/README.md

 - `atomCommand` allows the use of commands introduced on Atom's command window (accessible using `Ctrl`+`Shift`+`p`)
 - `nodeCommand` allow to introduce a raw nodejs code to be executed.
 Currently, the `child_process` module is auto included before the value into `Action` parameter in the menu model JSON file

+### Parameters

+- `$currentFile` returns the filepath of the file in the currect active text editor
+- `$currentFolder` return the folder where the file in the current active text editor

+`Parameters` must be included into an array form where the index of the value will use a base-1 increment. `$0` is not supported, yet.

 ## Example

 ```